 The majority of car accidents fortunately involve property damage alone.
 Though rare, fatal car accidents still account for approximately 500 deaths each year in Maryland alone.
 The surviving family of those killed in a car accident need special legal attention and representation to handle these sensitive cases.
 You may be entitled to file a lawsuit against the at-fault driver in the crash, and our lawyers may be able to fight to get you financial compensation for the death of a loved one after a fatal car crash.

 If you lost a loved one in a car accident in or around Ocean City, MD, contact our Ocean City, MD lawyer for car accident deaths today.
-The Law Offices of Randolph Rice represent families of those killed in a car accident in Ocean City and other nearby beach towns.
+The Rice, Murtha & Psoras represent families of those killed in a car accident in Ocean City and other nearby beach towns.
 For a free legal consultation on your case, contact our law offices today at (410) 694-7291.

 Causes of Fatal Car Crashes in Ocean City, MD